-Last Thursday was the day the NE HPC Cluster got to move to it’s new home as the last of the Nuclear Engineering labs were relocated from Pasqua to the Science and Engineering Research Facility.
+Last Thursday the NE HPC Cluster got to move to its new home as the last of the Nuclear Engineering labs were relocated from Pasqua to the Science and Engineering Research Facility.

 Faculty and students worked hard to disassemble and pack and then reassemble the cluster in its new home.
 The move was completed in a day and the cluster was back up and running by the morning.